lit/lit.dev/packages/lit-dev-content/site/docs/data/context.md

 #### Context equality

 Context objects are used by providers to match a context request event to a value.
-Contexts are compared with with strict equality (`===`), so a provider will only handle a context request if its context key equals the context key of the request.
+Contexts are compared with strict equality (`===`), so a provider will only handle a context request if its context key equals the context key of the request.

 This means that there are two main ways to create a context object:
 1. With a value that is globally unique, like an object (`{}`)  or symbol (`Symbol()`)
 2. With a value that is not globally unique, so that it can be equal under strict equality, like a string (`'logger'`) or _global_ symbol (`Symbol.for('logger')`).

-If you want two _separate_ `createContext()` calls to refer to the same context, then use a key that will by equal under strict equality like a
+If you want two _separate_ `createContext()` calls to refer to the same context, then use a key that will be equal under strict equality like a
 string:
 ```ts
 // true